magicleap/prismatic/README.md

 For live samples and code snippets, highlighting the Web Platform's core features, checkout the Developer Samples website [here](https://magicleaphelio.com/devsamples).

-## What's New in This Release
+## What's new in Release v2.0.6
-- Extract 3D models from regular HTML elements.
-- Introduce model-animation-loop event.
-- Introduce isNodeInsideStage() method on nodes.
-- Allow update of stage size via JS.
+- Use new event model introduced in Helio for Lumin OS 0.98.20.
+Prismatic library has to be updated to v2.0.6 maintain Extraction functionality.

-## New Features in Prismatic v2
+## Features of Prismatic v2
-- A major optimization of the Prismatic JS library
 - Faster model loading
 - Model instancing
 - Models scroll with page
 - Models can be extracted with raycast: Users no longer have to be interacting with the parent element on the page to extract them.
+- Extract 3D models from regular HTML elements.
+- Add instances of a 3D node on the fly.
 - **&lt;stage>** tag: Devs can specify how much space their experience will take up.

-### Bug Fixes
-- Fix some issues with Quads.
+- Stage size can be updated via JS.